 New Socks for Camp.
 Fun Ones.

 Fun socks are always a fun, affordable camp care package idea, because my kids always manage to lose half their socks over the summer for some reason.
 Isn’t it great that socks are no longer considered lame?
 It’s so easy to find fun socks for kids these days.

-My 14 year old packed up YA books including Cool for Summer by Dahlia Adler, One of Us is Lying by Karen McManus, and They Both Die at the End by Adam Silvera.
-(She thought it would be good to read a sad book when surrounded by friends.)
+My 14-year-old packed up YA books last year including Cool for Summer by Dahlia Adler, One of Us is Lying by Karen McManus, and They Both Die at the End by Adam Silvera.
+(She said it would be good to read a sad book when surrounded by friends.)

 Or get inspired with these terrific posts filled with book recommendations: